inmanta/inmanta-core/docs/troubleshooting.rst

 ==========================================

 When a resource is stuck in the available state, it usually means that the agent, which should deploy the resource, is currently down or paused.
-Click on the ``Resources`` tab of the Inmanta dashboard, to get an overview of the different resources in the model.
+Click on the ``Resources`` tab of the web-console, to get an overview of the different resources in the model.
 This overview shows the state of each resource and the name of its agent.
 Filter on resources in the available state and check which resource are ready to be deployed (i.e. a resource without dependencies or a resource for which all dependencies were deployed successfully).
 The agent of that resource, is the agent that